libp2p/docs/content/concepts/introduction/core-abstractions/connections.md

 libp2p supports a variety of protocols for security and stream multiplexing, including:

 - Security protocols:
-  - noise: Provides encryption, authentication, and forward secrecy for libp2p connections.
+  - [noise](../../secure-comm/noise.md): Provides encryption, authentication, and forward secrecy for libp2p connections.
-  - tls: Provides encryption, authentication, and forward secrecy for libp2p connections.
+  - [tls](../../secure-comm/tls.md): Provides encryption, authentication, and forward secrecy for libp2p connections.

 Learn more about secure connections in the
 [secure communications section](../secure-comm/overview.md).

 - Stream multiplexing protocols:
-  - yamux: Provides multiplexing of streams over a single connection.
+  - [yamux](../../multiplex/yamux.md): Provides multiplexing of streams over a single connection and backpressue.
-  - mplex: Provides multiplexing of streams over a single connection.
+  - [mplex](../../multiplex/mplex.md): Provides multiplexing of streams over a single connection.

 Learn more about multiplexing in the
 [stream multiplexing section](../multiplex/overview.md).